 My work is constantly evolving and I’m always drawn to trying something new.
 I love to experiment and invent new ways of applying a technique or material.
 I work fast and intuitively, which makes my work very free, but I can be meticulous when it comes to gaining control over a technique or material.

-At the moment I’m working on a technique which I call ‘thread printing’, a combination of monoprint and expressive mark making.
+I love to invent new ways of making a print and just like with my textile work I like to do things differently.
+At the moment I’m working on a technique which I call ‘thread printing’, a combination of monoprint and expressive mark making, mimicking intricate textile textures.
 Another technique I’m developing is something that I call ‘collitho’, as it’s collagraphy, based on the principle that water and oil repel each other.
 But instead of the prints being the main artworks they are made to make the printing plate itself more and more interesting.

 There seems to be no end to the possibilities of contemporary printmaking, just anything goes, really, and it’s great fun to play and discover new things.